Recommendation 320 (2012)1

 6. In the light of this, the Congress requests that the Committee of Ministers invite German authorities to:

 a. fully respect the constitutional guarantees for local finances, ensuring that local authorities can be associated to the decision-making process regarding the structure and the yield of taxes at local level, in spite of the prevalent negative economic trends and that, given the high level of indebtedness of local and Land governments, local authorities be provided with adequate financial means that allow them discretion in how to use these resources;

 b. establish standards and criteria for concomitant financing of local authorities providing transparency in the whole financial calculation and planning process thereby providing practical guarantees and reinforcing the framework of this principle with real planning mechanisms involving local government interests;

 c. institutionalise the participatory rights of associations of local authorities by enshrining them in the rules of procedure of the Bundesrat and in the constitution and strengthen them at federal and Land level.

-d. sign and ratify, in the near future, the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority (CETS No. 207).
+d. sign and ratify, in the near future, the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority.

-2 Mr Ignacio Sanchez Amor is no longer a member of the Congress since December 2011.
+2. Since December 2011, Mr. Ignacio Sanchez Amor is no longer Member of the Congress.